sjmeverett/js-arrays-lesson/README.md

 Save, and refresh the page.
 Now when you add students, no matter how many you add, you'll see something happening.

-## Other stuff

-Arrays can do lots of things, probably enough to keep us going for a couple of weeks of lessons.
-A good resource is the [Mozilla Developer Network documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
-Beware though, there are quite a few advanced concepts in there.

 ## Sorting

-For this lesson though, we'll look at one more method - the `sort` method.
-The simplest form of this method just sorts the array in alphabetical order.
+Let's look at one more method - the `sort` method.
+The simplest form of this method sorts the array in alphabetical order.

 Try it in the debug console: